-Today, Saints Francis and Bernardine Church is grouped with the neighbouring Church of St Anne for tourist purposes, with long and short route guided tours offered of these historic sites.
+Today, Saints Francis and Bernardine Church is grouped with the neighbouring Church of St Anne for tourist purposes, with both long and short guided tours being offered at both sites.

 The Gate of Dawn, translated as Aušros Vartai, was once one of nine city gates that guarded Vilnius as part of its sixteenth century city wall.
 Today, it is the only surviving city gate, the other eight having been destroyed by the Russians in the eighteenth century.